-You see pictures of best Thailand islands.
+You see pictures of the best Thailand islands.
 And you picture yourself relaxing in a hammock, sipping from the tender coconut, looking at the clear blue waters and a white beach.
-But if you don’t choose the right island to visit, you are going to be among hundreds and hundreds of tourists and sometimes your beach is going to be mucky with oil slick.
-Not all islands are the same and if you have just few days in hand then it is best to pick the right place to visit and make best use of your vacation.
+But if you don’t choose the right island to visit, you are going to be among hundreds and hundreds of tourists and sometimes your beach is going to be mucky with an oil slick.
+Not all islands are the same and if you have just a few days in hand then it is best to pick the right place to visit and make the best use of your vacation.
 Having spent nearly 20 days just hopping from one island to another, here is a simple guide on the best Thailand islands that you can pick from.

 Before deciding on the islands, there are few questions the answers of which you need to decide upon which will help you to narrow down the destination.

 1. What do you want to do?

 Do you want to party or do you want to just relax in the beach or do you want to go diving or do you want to spend in a luxury resort by the pool or do you want to go on hiking?
 Decide upon the amount of activity you want to do.
 A nature lover will quite not like a noisy beach.

 2. How much time do you have in hand?

 This is important because some of the islands are far off and you need to spend time in commute.
 Some of the islands need time to explore them.
 There are different kinds of travellers.
 Some spend 5 days in Thailand while some spend 5 days exploring just an island.
 So think about how much time you want to spend on a island.

 3. How touristy you want it to be?

 Why is this question needed when everyone wants to go off the beaten track?
 The islands which are not so touristy also means you are not going to have luxurious stays and party.
 The island will quiet down by 7 pm.
 On the other hand, if it is touristy there is going to be shopping and party and good restaurants and well-maintained beach.

 4. What kind of beach do you want?